Peter Green (musician): Musical style

 Robin Denselow in The Guardian described Green as being "interested in expressing emotion in his songs, rather than showing off how fast he could play".
 He has been praised for his swinging shuffle grooves and soulful phrases and favoured the minor mode and its darker blues implications.
 His distinct tone can be heard on "The Supernatural", an instrumental written by Green for John Mayall and the Bluesbreakers' 1967 album A Hard Road.
 This song demonstrates Green's control of harmonic feedback.
-The sound is characterised by a shivering vibrato, clean cutting tones and a series of ten-second sustained notes.
+The sound is characterised by a shivering vibrato, clean cutting tones, and a series of ten-second sustained notes.
 These tones were achieved by Green controlling feedback on a Les Paul guitar.

 Equipment

 Early in his career, Green played a Harmony Meteor, an inexpensive hollow-body guitar.
-He began playing a Gibson Les Paul with the Peter B's, a guitar which was often referred to as his "magic guitar".
+He began playing a Gibson Les Paul with the Peter B's, a guitar which was often referred to as his "magic guitar" (nicknamed "Greeny").
 Though he played other guitars, he is best known for deriving a unique tone from his 1959 Les Paul.
 Green later sold it to Northern Irish guitarist Gary Moore for all the money Moore could get by selling his Gibson SG guitar.
 Green had bought the guitar after his first spell with Mayall but before joining the Peter B's, for £114 from Selmers in Charing Cross Road.
-In 2016, Kirk Hammett of Metallica bought the guitar.
+In 2014, Kirk Hammett of Metallica bought the guitar.
 Hammett has stated that he paid quite a bit less than $1m for it, being in the right place when the guy who was selling it needed some cash.

 In the 1990s, Green played a 1960s Fender Stratocaster and a Gibson Howard Roberts Fusion model, using Fender Blues DeVille and Vox AC30 amplifiers.
 Towards the very end of his playing days, the Gibson ES-165 saw more use.

+By the time of his death, Green had accumulated more than 150 electric and acoustic guitars and other instruments.
+They were sold at auction by Bonhams of London in June 2023.
+The sale also included amps and equipment, programmes, records, letters, sketchbooks, and handwritten lyrics.
+A 1968 Gretsch White Falcon semi-acoustic and a 1931 National Duolian Resonator each sold for £38,400, and a 1999 Fender Strat USA Custom Shop relic guitar fetched £23,040.
+Green's handwritten lyrics of Man of the World were expected to fetch between £40,000 and £60,000.
+Some of the instruments were exhibited at the Guitar Show in Birmingham in February 2023.

-Influence
+Influence and legacy

-Many rock guitarists have cited Green as an influence, including Gary Moore, Joe Perry of Aerosmith, Andy Powell of Wishbone Ash, and more recently, Mark Knopfler, Noel Gallagher, and Radiohead bassist Colin Greenwood.
+Many rock guitarists have cited Green as an influence, including Gary Moore, Joe Perry of Aerosmith, Andy Powell of Wishbone Ash Mark Knopfler, Noel Gallagher and Radiohead bassist Colin Greenwood.